hdShang/arxiv-daily/docs/cs-LG/2025-05-06/papers/250503112v1-plug-and-play-amc-context-is-king-in-training-free-open-set-modulati.md

 ---
 layout: default
-title: Plug-and-Play AMC: Context Is King in Training-Free, Open-Set Modulation with LLMs
+title: "Plug-and-Play AMC: Context Is King in Training-Free, Open-Set Modulation with LLMs"
 ---

 # Plug-and-Play AMC: Context Is King in Training-Free, Open-Set Modulation with LLMs